kalokaradia/Onioon.JS/README.md

 OnioonJS is a lightweight and reactive JavaScript templating library designed to provide simple and efficient data binding and dynamic rendering for your web applications.

+Go to Onioon [documentation](https://onioonjs.netlify.app) for detailed guides and usage examples.

 ## Getting Started

 Include the OnioonJS library and your script in your HTML: